Perennial Seller by Ryan Holiday is his latest book on how to create meaningful work that stands the test of time.

-Holiday quotes author Robert Greene who says, “It starts by wanting to create a classic.”
+Holiday quotes Robert Greene who says, “It starts by wanting to create a classic.”

 But there’s a difference between wanting to create a classic and actually creating it.
-It involves hard work, persistence, agony and everything else that most aren’t willing to tolerate.
-Greene, on the other hand, has this in spades.
+It involves hard work, persistence and agony.

 To create a perennial seller there must be a need to create outstanding work other than for fame or money.
-Either of which is not bad and often are a byproduct of creating a perennial seller, but there must be a higher mode of thinking during the process.
+Either of which are not inherently bad but there must be a higher mode of thinking during the process.

 The right intent, Holiday says, is fundamental to create work that lasts.

 “If you’re to create something powerful and important, you must at the very least be driven by an equally powerful inner force.”